RADIUS Events Logs: How to View and Access Them

 Narrow your search by checking a specific user, for example, when only a single person is experiencing connectivity issues.
 You can also search by operating system, MAC address, and more.

-Detailed and Easily Accessible Logs with Cloud RADIUS
+Detailed and Easily Accessible RADIUS Logs with Cloud RADIUS

 Event logs serve many purposes: they can be your first line of defense when an unauthorized party accesses your network, they can help you rapidly pinpoint the root cause of network connectivity problems, and they may be required for compliance reasons.
 Being able to quickly access and read RADIUS records is crucial.

 Cloud RADIUS event logs streamline this process.
 Every authentication attempt is recorded in a detailed entry that provides administrators enhanced visibility.
 Additionally, granular search filters make it a simple matter to find the exact entry you need when you need it.
-Organizations using SecureW2’s Cloud RADIUS can not only view events from the management portal, but also export data to a SIEM provider to trigger an alarm and have notifications on the occurrence of connectivity issues.
+Organizations using the SecureW2 Cloud RADIUS can view events from the management portal and export data to a SIEM provider to receive notifications in the event of connectivity issues.